Gumtree-South-Africa/__DEPRECATED__central/docker/README.md

 Note that you might need to change the volume to point to where you checked out the Comaas code.

 The original container now has the `replyts2` keyspace in a directory inside the container.
 Commit this container as an image:
-`docker commit cassandra registry.ecg.so/cassandra_data:0.0.1`
+`docker commit cassandra registry.ecg.so/cassandra_data:0.0.2`

 Push the image to our repository:
-`docker push registry.ecg.so/cassandra_data:0.0.1`
+`docker push registry.ecg.so/cassandra_data:0.0.2`

+Update the version number in `docker-compose.yml`.

 We're done.